mmung3/point-of-sale/README.md

 a **self-checkout** system (for a *customer* to use), although it could also be run by a *human* cashier.

+> How to navigate to code?
+> - most of the code can be found in the `src` folder, and navigating from there.

 ### Inspiration

 Having worked in retail previously, the poor design of some